quintenluyten2/Pocket_2.66_E-reader_PCB/README.md

 ## Production files

 Ready-to-order Gerber files are in `production/Pocket_2.66.zip`.
-The BOM and pick-and-place files are formatted for JLCPCB assembly.
+The BOM and pick-and-place files are formatted for JLCPCB PCBA.